 Copyright 2014 MillieAnne Lowe, Orange County, California

-The reflections from the store windows on Powell Street revealed a man following me.
-For the last ten minutes each time I stopped at another window to browse, the stranger paused and waited for me to start walking again.
-I quickly decided that I would continue walking, and if he made a move to grab my purse, I would scream.
-As it is only ten minutes after five, the streets are crowded with people who just got off work and have come into this area by Union Square and Macy’s to shop or meet a friend for dinner.
-In San Francisco, this is a way of life after work, eat and shop.
-I reassured myself, I’ll be safe,
+At crowded times like this I hug my purse close to my body for fear of pick-pockets, but today I suspected I was being followed.
+I caught sight of a stranger pausing each time I stopped, and he moved only after I started walking again.
+I decided that if he made a move to grab my purse, I would scream.
+It is ten minutes after five and the streets are crowded with people who just left work and have come over to Union Square and Macy’s to shop or meet a friend for dinner.
+In San Francisco, this was a way of life after work.
+I reassured myself, Haley, you’ll be safe.

 Just the same, I used the skills I learned in an Investigative Journalism class.
 I made mental notes of what he wore – a white pullover sweatshirt underneath a dark brown leather jacket, a navy blue neck scarf, and jeans.
 My quick glimpses of him caught this much but I couldn’t recall ever seeing his feet.
 Tennis shoes?

 The dark clouds hovering over my favorite shopping area grew ominous.
 They were signals, like flashing red lights by the train tracks, or trumpets blaring announcing the arrival of the King.
 These clouds were signaling that doom was coming.
 Thank goodness I remembered to carry my umbrella today.
 Though if it rained right now, I wasn’t too far from my apartment on Bush Street.
 I speculated that I might make it home fairly dry.

 Suddenly, heavy raindrops fell like a million mini-bombs.
 Good grief!
 My trench coat was sopping wet before I even got my handy umbrella opened.
 Darn, I should have splurged and bought the coat labeled “Waterproof.”